 Bridging the Divide

 I also have a friend who runs a meet up group I attend and he often states that we should be able to have calm dialogue that gets us to logic.
 But what I want to point out is that logic isn’t necessarily devoid of emotion and emotions can be heated, exuberant and extremely noteworthy.
+I know he says this in order to keep the bias from taking hold but I would argue that if we try to control too much of what it is we want to say, our message and truth will be lost.
 Take Martin Luther kings speeches for example.
 They are a perfect example of energetic passion aligned with logic.
-But how can we mirror this example say in settings where we are having conversations with people.
-Can we be passionate speakers and still hold onto our logical leanings with a sense of dignity, Without using ad hominems?
+But how can we mirror this example say in settings where we are having conversations with people and don’t have time to write out our responses?
+Can we be passionate speakers and still hold onto our logical leanings with a sense of dignity, without using ad hominems?
 We can absolutely use a few different and practical methods while having emotional exuberance for the topic at hand.
+I’ll break these practical tips into two categories, offensive and defensive language below.

 If someone is being offensive.
 Call them out on why by using ownership language and if they don’t take into account what you are saying, and continue to make said remarks, state that you are ending the conversation.
 It’s ok to hold up your boundaries. if they don’t stop, just leave.
 You can’t force them to stop but you can walk away.